-Passport to College Promise (PTC)
+Passport to College Promise Scholarship (PTC)

-Passport to College Promise is a state grant program available to former foster youth or students aged 18 to 24 who are experiencing unaccompanied homelessness.
+Passport to College Promise Scholarship is a state grant program available to former foster youth or students aged 18 to 24 who are experiencing unaccompanied homelessness.
 To qualify, students must complete the FAFSA or WASFA, meet Washington State residency requirements, and enroll in at least six (6) credits each term.

-Eligibility is determined by Financial Aid staff.
+Eligibility is determined by Financial Aid staff, based on federal criteria.
 First time recipients of this grant cannot be older than 22.
+More information about PTC is available at Passport to Careers Guide | WSAC.